Fort Drum welcomes retirees to annual appreciation event

 |0

-This work, Fort Drum welcomes retirees to annual appreciation event [Image 4 of 4], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum welcomes retirees to annual appreciation event, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT